St. Louis Clinical Trials

 St. Louis, MO

-Daniel Gruener, MD, is the Vice President of Medical and Scientific Affairs.
-He is board certified by the American Academy of Psychiatry and Neurology and by the American Academy of Pain Management.
-He has conducted more than 250 clinical trials in Pain, Addiction, Opioid Induced Constipation, Schizophrenia, Bipolar, Depression, Anxiety, Sleep Disorders, Alzheimer’s Disease, Hepatitis B and C, Diabetes and Smoking Cessation.
-Dr. Gruener has been a thought leader in pain for more than 20 years and has served as a board member of the American Pain Society.
+Daniel Gruener, MD, Vice President of Medical and Scientific Affairs, is board certified by the American Academy of Psychiatry and Neurology and by the American Academy of Pain Management.
+He has over 20 years of experience and has conducted more than 250 clinical trials in pain, addiction, psychiatry and neurology disorders.
+Dr. Gruener has been a thought leader in pain for more than 20 years, and has served as a board member of the American Pain Society.
 Additionally, he has written several books, and most significantly, he co-authored a textbook on pain and is the senior editor for Pain Control in the Primary Care Setting, published by the APS, which was the standard of care for several years.

 St. Louis Clinical Trials